tomaszgarbus/rune-ovningsbok/README.md

 Thumbnails are created automatically by [img-resize workflow](https://github.com/tomaszgarbus/rune-ovningsbok/blob/main/.github/workflows/img-resize.yml).

 Thus, a good practice after adding a new exercise, is to wait for the `img-resize` workflow to complete, download the generated artefact (a zip file with images) and extract it to `public/images/thumbnails`.

+## Mobile support.

+Currently, mobile is not supported.
+You can open the app on your phone, but the layout was designed for PC.
+Rewriting in React Native is in plans.